nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 }('Adam');
 console.log(greeting);

-/*
-Using an anonymous IIFE, by using the parentheses
-This is because JavaScript treats everything inside parentheses as expressions.
-This way you're telling JS that you're not creating a new statement, but creating a new expression instead.
-*/
+// anonymous function
 (function(name) {
   console.log('Hello ' + name);
 }('Adam'));
 ```
+- Using an anonymous IIFE, by **using the parentheses**
+This is because JavaScript treats everything inside parentheses as expressions.
+This way you're telling JS that you're not creating a new statement, but creating a new expression instead.

-- By wrapping code in an IIFE, we can ensure that our code does not pollute
-the global namespace.
-(Like in any other normal function)
+- **By wrapping code in an IIFE** , we can ensure that our code does not pollute the global namespace.
+(Like in any other normal function)**

 Framework Aside IIFEs and Safe Code
 **IIFE** creates a new execution context so it's safe code because it is wrapped in separate execution context and prevents variable names collision.